azurebigcompute/cyclecloud_tutorials/Lab1/Tutorial.md

 * Click the "Save" button on the bottom to create this cluster.
 * Click the "Start" button to provision the cluster resources in Azure.
   ![CC Cluster Prepared](images/cc-cluster-prepared.png)
-  * Starting up the cluster for the first time takes about 10 minutess.
+  * Starting up the cluster for the first time takes about 10 minutes.
 By default, only the master (or "head") node of the cluster is started.
 Azure CycleCloud provisions all the necessary network and storage resources needed by the master node, and also sets up the scheduling environment in the